citrix/tech-marketing/projects/tech-zone/role-contributor.md

 ## Most Common Mistakes

-For contributors, basic understanding of markdown language and versioning (GitHub) is required.
+For contributors, a basic understanding of markdown language and versioning (GitHub) is required.
 When working on Tech Zone content, we have seen few issues that are frequently occurring and we would like to cover them in this section.

 ### Using the right fork / branch

 Versioning systems (like Git or Subversion) are useful for professional developers (especially for large and complicated projects), however they can be confusing for non-developers.
 While learning about versioning systems, pull requests and protected branches is definitely worth your time, you should follow few simple rules when working on Tech Zone content if you are not 100% comfortable with these advanced concepts:

 *  For any change to Tech Zone, you need a branch - this is required so that you don't impact other contributors.
 If you don't have a branch, contact one of the administrators
-*  Make sure you are using "martinzugec-ctx" fork (not your personal or Citrix fork)
+*  Make sure you are using the "citrixtechzone" fork (not your personal nor the  "citrix" fork)
 *  Never try to make any changes to `wip` or `master` branches (protected branches)

 **To fix:** Always confirm that you are using the right branch before making any changes.